danieleteti/delphimvcframework/README.md

 - ⚡New!
 Added the new `MVCOwned` attribute which allows to auto-create nested objects in the deserialization phase.
 This will not change the current behavior, you ned to explocitly define a property (or a field) as `MVCOwned` to allows the serialization to create or destroy object for you.

-- ⚡Improved! `Context.Data` property is now created on-demand using a lazy loading approach (expect an overall speed improvement).
+- ✅ Improved! `Context.Data` property is now created on-demand using a lazy loading approach (expect an overall speed improvement).

+- ✅ Added `LogException` function in `MVCFramework.Logger.pas` to easily log exception in standard way.

-- ⚡New!
+- ⚡ New!
 Added `ActiveRecordConnectionRegistry.AddDefaultConnection(const aConnetionDefName: String)`.
 The connection definition **must** be known by FireDAC.
 This method simplifies the most common scenario shown below.

     ```delphi
     ActiveRecordConnectionRegistry.AddDefaultConnection('MyConDefName');